The place where celebrities & corporations come to learn how to ride a motorcycle.

 YOU MUST BE ABLE TO COMMUNICATE WELL IN ENGLISH IN ORDER TO ATTEND THIS COURSE

-Our price for the BRC1 is $355.
+Our price for the BRC1 course is $355.

 Certain Discounts/Rebates Are Available.
-(We are the only motorcycle safety training school in NJ that offers discounts/rebates).
+We are the only motorcycle safety training school in NJ that offers discounts/rebates after completing the course.

 1) MSU Rebate - If you are a current full-time undergraduate student, faculty member or Staff member at Montclair State University, you will receive a $100 rebate after completing the course.
-Show your MSU ID card on the first riding day of the class to receive the rebate.
+Show your MSU ID card on the first riding day of the class to be eligible for the rebate.
 The rebate will be refunded on your credit card after completing the course.
 Before we issue the rebate, we submit the name of the student requesting the rebate to MSU and they let us know if the student is enrolled as a full-time undergraduate student.

 5) Repeat Rebate - If you successfully completed the BRC1 and you want or need to repeat it, for whatever reason, you will receive a $100 rebate after completing the course.
 Show your MSF BRC1 completion card on the first riding day of the class to receive the rebate.
 The rebate will be refunded on your credit card after completing the course.

-6) Military Personnel who have taken the course on base in another State or country - If you took the course on a military base in another State or country, you will have to take the course again in NJ to get the NJ MVC motorcycle license waiver.
+6) Military Personnel who have taken the course on base in another State or country - If you took the course on a military base in another State or country, you will have to take the course again in NJ to get the NJ MVC motorcycle License Waiver.
 If you take the course again with us, we will give you a $100 rebate.
 Just show us your MSF completion card on the first day of the riding sessions.
-The rebate will be refunded on your credit card after completing the course..
+The rebate will be refunded on your credit card after completing the course.

 Only one rebate can be applied.
 Rebates cannot be combined or mixed.
 Rebates can only be made to your original payment method.
 Rebates do not apply to Gift Certificates.